podobu/wifimenu/README.md

 ## Considerations

 - Does not show WEP Wi-Fi networks, and probably never will
-- Does not notify about the result of the connection operation, and maybe I will add the option in the future
 - When using this script with dmenu launcher, the botton for hide passwords does not work

 ## Dependencies